-Supervision and control of the risk management model
+Oversight and control of the risk management model

-During 2012, Abengoa continued to grow, carrying on activities in more than 70 countries.
+During 2013, Abengoa continued to grow, carrying on activities in more than 70 countries.
 To deal with this growth in a safe and controlled manner, Abengoa has a common business management system that allows it to work on an efficient, coordinated and consistent basis.

-In forthcoming years, we will be faced with an environment characterized by greater regulatory requirements.
+In forthcoming years, and principally with the consideration of being a company registered in NASDAQ, we will be faced with an environment characterized by greater regulatory requirements.
 In order to deal with this scenario, Abengoa considers risk management an indispensable activity and function for strategic decision making.